blog

 Event management involves overseeing the actual running of the event.
 Event managers ensure that the event operates smoothly from start to finish, promptly and effectively dealing with any challenges that arise during the event.

-At the end of the day, event production balances the creativity required in event planning with the logistical aspects of event management to produce successful tournaments, sporting events, presentations, conferences and other events.
+While event production can sometimes refer to managing the technical aspects of events, this post will examine event production as the comprehensive formulation of the entire event experience.
+At the end of the day, event production balances the creativity required in event planning with the logistical aspects of event management to produce successful tournaments, sporting events, presentations, conferences, and other events.

 Types of Events

-Sports Tournaments
+Sports tournaments

 Source

 Whether you're planning a local youth soccer tournament or a high-profile golf championship, the logistical demands of sports tournament event production can be immense.
-Securing venues, obtaining permits, coordinating with vendors for food and supplies and ensuring safety measures are in place – every detail matters.
+Securing venues, obtaining permits, coordinating with vendors for food and supplies, and ensuring safety measures are in place – every detail matters.

 Need some help here?
 EventPipe is at your service.
 EventPipe’s end-to-end event housing management software has completely modernized tournament housing for sports teams.
-With EventPipe’s simple yet comprehensive platform, you get access to:

-• Tournament housing support: Access tens of thousands of hotels with multiple filters to find the best fit for your teams, coaches and families.
+• Tournament housing support: Access tens of thousands of hotels with multiple filters to find the best fit for your teams, coaches, and families.

 • Customizable booking sites: Build an event in less than 10 minutes.
 Craft a branded site that displays your logo and imagery–no coding required.

-• Group block management: Simplify room block management, choose multiple hotels and room types, designate a group block manager, view live inventory and provide attendees with booking instructions and a unique booking link.
+• Group block management: Simplify room block management, choose multiple hotels and room types, designate a group block manager, view live inventory, and provide attendees with booking instructions and a unique booking link.

-• Easy Request for Proposal (RFP) process: Users can request desired nights, room types, concessions and complimentary rooms through an easy-to-use interface.
+• Easy Request for Proposal (RFP) process: Users can request desired nights, room types, concessions, and complimentary rooms through an easy-to-use interface.
 You can select which hotels receive RFPs and even negotiate and accept proposals right from your account.

-• Simplified booking: Attendees can easily view, manage and track their reservations on a mobile-friendly website.
+• Simplified booking: Attendees can easily view, manage, and track their reservations on a mobile-friendly website.
 They can also get on a waitlist for sold-out hotels.

-Corporate Events
+Corporate events

 Source

 (P.S.
-EventPipe can help out here too.
+EventPipe can help out here, too.
 Learn more about EventPipe.)

-Association Events
+Association events

 Source